eduardo-w-bandeira/glosvar/README.md

 - func = function
 - gen = generate
 - id = identifier
-    - Exception to the rule, but still pronounceable.
+    - Exception to the no-spelling rule, but still pronounceable.
-    - Although 'id' is a built-in function, it's widely used as a variable.
+    - Exception to the no-built-in function, because it's widely used as a class-variable.
 - ima = image
     - Not img, because it's a spelling.
 - imp = implementation | implement
 - info = information
 - inst = instance
 - intro = introduction
-- clas = class
-    - Not cls, because it's a spelling.
-- cont = content
-- const = constant
-- decor = decorator
 - kwarg = keyword argument
     - Pronounced as "quarg".
 - lang = language